 How to Substitute in Recipes

 If the beer is being used to tenderize meat, use a soda substitute (root beer or ginger ale).
 It'll do the same job and add minimal flavor.
-Soda will add sweetness, however, unless you choose a sugar-free option, or use plain soda water which is also a good replacement.
+Soda will add sweetness, however, unless you choose a sugar-free option, or plain soda water is also a good replacement.

 You should also go with a soda substitute if the beer is in a bread recipe.
 The recipe probably needs the acidity and/or carbonation to activate the yeast or baking soda that's being used to leaven the dough.
 Without an ingredient to fill this role, your bread won't rise like it's supposed to.

 If you're avoiding beer because of the gluten, any of these substitutes should work.
 Wine is usually considered gluten-free, but not always.
 Check the product label of whichever substitute you choose to be certain it hasn't been produced in a facility that processes gluten products.
-Sometimes gluten lurks in surprising places (as any gluten-sensitive person will tell you)
+Sometimes gluten lurks in surprising places (as any gluten-sensitive person will tell you).

 If none of these variables is a factor for you, choose whichever substitute seems like the best flavor match for your recipe.